 This seminar provided an early opportunity to assess progress made in the implementation of the Government’s Careers Strategy in schools and colleges, following its initial roll out at the start of the 2018 academic year.

 Delegates shared thinking on the challenges faced by schools and colleges as they look to improve careers provision in line with the eight Gatsby Benchmarks, aimed at measuring schools on their efficacy in providing a high quality programme for careers advice and guidance.

-The seminar follows the publication of the Careers and Enterprise Company’s state of the nation report which found progress in areas such as interaction with employers but also shortfalls in schools achieving benchmarks by the end of 2020 - particularly in encounters with further and higher education.
+The seminar followed the publication of the Careers and Enterprise Company’s state of the nation report which found progress in areas such as interaction with employers but also shortfalls in schools achieving benchmarks by the end of 2020 - particularly in encounters with further and higher education.

-It comes with a recent report by the Institute for Public Policy Research finding that two thirds of schools are failing to comply with the Baker Clause - which requires schools to allow training organisations to speak to students about technical qualifications and apprenticeships - and with the Department for Education suggesting that they could take direct intervention against schools that do not comply.
+It came with a report by the Institute for Public Policy Research finding that two thirds of schools are failing to comply with the Baker Clause - which requires schools to allow training organisations to speak to students about technical qualifications and apprenticeships - and with the Department for Education suggesting that they could take direct intervention against schools that do not comply.

 Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF